Emmanuelsteph7/Grand-Hotel_landing-Page/readMe.md

 # Grand-Hotel_landing-Page

-This is a simple landing page template that has simple but nice animations and clean layouts.
+This is a simple landing page template.

+## Features

+- Responsive Web Page
+- Clean Layouts
+- Nice Animations

 ## Technologies Used